johnmeasey/How-to-write-a-PhD-in-Biological-Sciences/README.md

 # How to write a PhD in Biological Sciences: A guide for the uninitiated

-This is an Open Access book by John Measey, <b>in press</b> with CRC Press
+This is an Open Access book by John Measey, and published in <b>2022</b> by CRC Press, Boca Raton.

-You can read this book for free online at http://www.howtowriteaphd.org/, or purchase print or ebook edition from CRC (at some point in the future).
+You can read this book for free online at http://www.howtowriteaphd.org/, or [purchase print or ebook edition](https://www.routledge.com/How-to-Write-a-PhD-in-Biological-Sciences-A-Guide-for-the-Uninitiated/Measey/p/book/9781032080208) from CRC Press.

 View open-source code for source text and templates at [here](https://github.com/johnmeasey/How-to-write-a-PhD-in-Biological-Sciences)